bsudharshan2001/codesync/README.md

 # codesync
-Took up a resolution to Leetcode everyday and do CP's, So here's to my future
+Took up a resolution to Leetcode everyday, do CP's and Revise DSA, So here's to my future Languages used: C++